Does formalizing reasoning require new mathematics?

 Before we can answer that question, we need to understand what it would mean.
 And that opens onto something deeper than reasoning, deeper than mathematics: something about the strange relationship between structure, representation, and reality itself.

 We use mathematics to understand reality.
-And it works - unreasonably well, as Wigner once put it.
+And it works—unreasonably well, as Wigner once put it.
 But where does the mathematics come from?
 Not historically (we know the names and dates).
 I mean: what happens when the mathematics we have can't capture the domain we're trying to understand?
 When the structures we're investigating don't fit into the formal machinery available?

 The usual story treats mathematics as a fixed toolkit.
 You reach in, grab the appropriate tool, apply it.
-Algebra for this, calculus for that, statistics for the other thing… as if the tools were always already there, waiting.
+Algebra for this, calculus for that, statistics for the other thing, as if the tools were always already there, waiting.

-But the history of mathematics, and of mathematically-driven science, is punctuated by moments when the tools had to be invented because the existing ones couldn't represent the phenomenon at all.
+The history of mathematics, and of mathematically-driven science, is punctuated by moments when the tools had to be invented because the existing ones couldn't represent the phenomenon at all.
 Those moments are where I want to dwell.

-Consider motion, and the birth of calculus.
+Motion, and the birth of calculus

 Before calculus, the concept of instantaneous velocity was, strictly speaking, incoherent.
 Velocity is distance divided by time.
 At an instant, no time elapses and no distance is covered.
 You get 0/0, which is undefined.
 You could calculate average velocity over an interval, but as the interval shrinks toward zero, you approach nonsense.